yugabyte/yugabyte-db/docs/content/preview/explore/going-beyond-sql/_index.md

 To learn more about how and when to choose Hash and Range sharding, see [Configurable data sharding](./data-sharding).
 {{</tip>}}

-## Native async replication
+## Native asynchronous replication

 Alongside strongly consistent synchronous replication, YugabyteDB with its xCluster feature, offers asynchronous replication that is designed to replicate data across independent primary clusters, providing a disaster recovery solution that is essential for maintaining business continuity. xCluster can be configured either to be uni-directional or bi-directional.

 {{<tip>}}
-To learn how to set up async replication and understand how it works, see [Async replication](./asynchronous-replication-ysql).
+To learn how to set up asynchronous replication and understand how it works, see [Asynchronous replication](./asynchronous-replication-ysql).
 {{</tip>}}

 ## Cluster topology